caballeto/mcc/README.md

 TODO:

-- fix types in dereferencing namely, when moving char use `movzbq (%r8) %r8`, not `movq (%r8), %r8`, as it will print far out than zero char.
+- [x] fix types in dereferencing namely, when moving char use `movzbq (%r8) %r8`, not `movq (%r8), %r8`, as it will print far out than zero char.
-- declare the globals first, go over program and declare global variables and anonymous strings in data section
+- [x] declare the globals first, go over program and declare global variables and anonymous strings in data section
-- then generate code for functions
+- [x] then generate code for functions
-- improve generating of conditional expressions (eliminate too many comparisons with top level check for conditional expression)
+- [ ] improve generating of conditional expressions (eliminate too many comparisons with top level check for conditional expression)

+Finally implemented working program with strings.
+Fixed bugs with loading from pointer and incorrect scanning.
+Now storage for strings is generated during type checking.
+So code generator is passed to type checker.
+Not the most elegant, but the fastest solution.
+Rewrote tests to use `printint` function, instead of `print` statement.

+In conclusion, all major parts are working, there are definitely bugs in implementation, but still it is working.
+That means that I can start working on local variables and function calls.
+It will be the most essential part of compiler, so will have to take some time to design things well.
+Cool, let's go!